 How Many Should You Hang?

-If you have upper cabinets, and you like a more minimalist look, use two shelves.
+If you have upper cabinets, and you like a more minimalist, clean look, use two shelves.
 Here’s an example of two shelves with more space between them.

 On the other hand, if there are no upper cabinets three shelves are a great way to get more storage for everyday items.
 Here’s a great example of a Pottery Barn shelf in a kitchen with no upper cabinets.
-Odd numbers fit the rule of three that our eyes like to see.
+Odd numbers have more visual appeal and fit the rule of three that our eyes like to see.
 Here’s an example of three shelves in an IKEA kitchen with upper cabinets.